 bun test --watch

-Re-runs affected tests on file change.
-The feedback loop is noticeably tighter than Jest’s watch mode because the startup cost isn’t paid on every re-run.
+Re-runs affected tests on file change, and the feedback loop feels noticeably tighter than Jest’s watch mode because you’re not paying the startup cost on every re-run.

 What to keep in mind

-Bun’s test runner is stable but younger than Jest.
-A few things to be aware of:
+Bun’s test runner is stable but younger than Jest, so there are a few things worth knowing before you commit to a migration.

-- Snapshot testing works, but if you have an existing Jest snapshot suite, the format is compatible enough that most snapshots migrate without issues.
+- Snapshot testing works, and the format is compatible enough with Jest’s that most existing snapshots migrate without issues.

 - jsdom is not bundled.
-For tests that need a browser-like DOM environment, you need to configure
+Tests that need a browser-like DOM environment require

---domor use a separate setup.
-This matters for component testing; for backend or utility code it doesn’t come up. - Module mocking works for most cases, but complex Jest factory patterns occasionally need minor adjustments.
+--domor a separate setup, which matters for component testing but never comes up for backend or utility code. - Module mocking works for most cases, though complex Jest factory patterns occasionally need minor adjustments.

-For a TypeScript backend, CLI tool, or utility library, none of these caveats apply.
-Switch immediately.
+For a TypeScript backend, CLI tool, or utility library, none of these caveats really apply and you can switch without hesitation.
 For a React component test suite, expect a short migration session rather than a zero-touch swap.

 The bottom line

 Jest made sense when the alternatives were worse.
-In 2026, bun test is faster, requires no configuration, handles TypeScript natively, and covers 95% of what Jest does.
-The main reason to stay on Jest is an existing suite with deep Jest-specific dependencies.
-For anything new, start with bun test.
+In 2026, bun test feels faster, requires no configuration, handles TypeScript natively, and covers 95% of what Jest does.
+The main reason to stay on Jest is an existing suite with deep Jest-specific dependencies, and even then a migration is usually shorter than you’d expect.
+For anything new, just start with bun test.